| | |

 Other types of post stitches

-You can work all the other basic stitches around the front or back post.
+You can work all the other basic crochet stitches around the front or back post.
 Below are the instructions for the front and back half double crochet (UK half treble) to give you an idea of how they work with other stitches.

-Front Post half double crochet (fphdc)
+Front Post half double crochet (fphdc) instructions

 The post will pull towards you as you work to create the cable effect.

-Back Post half double crochet (bpdc)
+Back Post half double crochet (bpdc) instructions

 The post will pull away from you as you work.